 In the words of Silvia Bordin, Arts Development Programme Manager:

-Read the Forest Pathways: Engaging families and communities with outdoor arts in wild spaces report here.
+Read the Forestry England: Engaging families and communities with outdoor arts in wild spaces report here.

 Photo credit: Theo Moye

 Written by Maya Sharma, Consultant, Diversity and Inclusion

 Featured in the May edition of The Learning Diaries.
 Aimed at those working in learning, engagement or participation in the cultural sector, this newsletter will share updates from our team on sector events, ideas from some of our projects and links to new research.
 To receive The Learning Diaries, visit the sign up page.